 Brazil’s Membership in International Organizations

 Brazil and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, Inter-American Development Bank, G-20, International Monetary Fund, World Bank, and the World Trade Organization.
-Brazil traditionally has been a leader in the inter-American community, and is a member of the sub-regional MERCOSUR and UNASUR groups.
+Brazil traditionally has been a leader in the inter-American community, and is a member of the sub-regional MERCOSUR and PROSUR groups.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.